-We have two speed monitoring devices to help remind drivers of their current speed.
-We want to maintain a safe environment for all of us.
-Our purpose is to make all motorists aware of our village-wide 25 mph speed limit, which is set by the North Carolina Department of Transportation (NCDOT).
+We have implemented two solar-powered speed monitoring devices to enhance driver awareness of their current speed and ensure a safe environment for everyone.
+Our objective is to promote adherence to the village-wide 25 mph speed limit set by the North Carolina Department of Transportation (NCDOT).
 These monitors are diligently maintained by Gene Rogers, a dedicated volunteer.

 Ice and Snow Storms: State vs. Service Group Responsibility for Roadway Maintenance

 The snow storm in January 2000 was described as the worst in 100 years, and the ice storm December 2002 was the worst ever.
 The effects of the ice and snow we experienced for much of the week of February 17 and 22, 2015 reminded us of the challenges we can face on our 80 streets and roads in the village.
 Since repeats are possible any time, some precautions are always appropriate: